 Seeing off the Gods in Whitestone Village

-If you happen to be making this trip in May, try to come by on the first Day of the Ox for the Kami Okuri (神送り) Festival, a yearly celebration in which the villages escort evil spirits from the village.
+If you happen to be making this trip in May, try to come by on the first Day of the Ox for the Kami Okuri (神送り) Festival, a yearly celebration in which the villagers escort evil spirits from the settlement.
 Once a widely observed holiday, these days Shiroishi Village is the only place in the Chichibu area still holds the celebration.

 The Legend of Daidara-bottchi